lsst/dp1_lsst_io/docs/tutorials/portal/101/portal-101-4.rst

 **Learning objective:** Use the Job Monitor to obtain the status and ID of, and delete, submitted query jobs.

-**LSST data products:** ``DiaObject`` table
+**LSST data products:** ``Object`` table

 **Credit:** Originally developed by the Rubin Community Science team.
 Please consider acknowledging them if this tutorial is used for the preparation of journal articles, software releases, or other tutorials.

 **Get Support:** Everyone is encouraged to ask questions or raise issues in the `Support Category <https://community.lsst.org/c/support/6>`_ of the Rubin Community Forum.
 Rubin staff will respond to all questions posted there.